 The detector and sensors are being purchased with the remaining funds from a South Dakota Space Grant Consortium (SDSGC) funded Project Innovation grant which provided funding for the eclipse ballooning project.
 The grant expires in April 2018.
-A small amount of funding for the team is part of the SDSGC 2018 base budget; we have applied for a 2018-2019 Project Innovation Grant for travel and other expenses for the HASP launch.
+A small amount of funding for the team is part of the SDSGC 2018 base budget; we will be applying for a 2018-2019 Project Innovation Grant for travel and other expenses for the HASP launch should this proposal be accepted.